-Frontside lipslide

-Approach the curb at about a 40-degree angle with your front facing the curb.
+Frontside lipslide Approach the curb at about a 40-degree angle with your front facing the curb.
 Your feet should be in ollie position.
-When your nose is about six inches from the curb, do a frontside 180 so that your back wheels are over the curb and your front wheels are hanging off the edge.
-Your back wheels and board produce the slide for this trick.
-Make sure the curb is well waxed.
+When your nose is about six inches from the curb, do a frontside 180 so that your back wheels are board 180s over the curb, land your back wheels on top of the curb with your front wheels hanging off.
+Continue to keep your shoulders facing forward and your knees bent to aid in the sliding process.
+When you are near the end of your slide, push your board forward and rotate your feet so that you are parallel to the curb.
+This pushing and rotating will help you come off the ledge.
+If you are doing the trick on a curb with an end, rotate your feet so that you land riding forward.

 At the end of your slide, push the board forward and turn your front foot and back foot so that your board is parallel to the curb.
 The pushing and turning cause you to come off the curb.
+Curb tricks